-1. Communication is key for great PMO leaders
+1. Communication is key to be a great PMO leader

-But don’t fall into the trap of believing that communication is all about talking or simply sharing information.
-Being a good communicator is about giving value for the listener and the best way to do that is simple- by listening.
+There’s a bit more to effective communication than sharing information.
+Being a good communicator is about giving value to the other people in the conversation.
+The best way to do that is quite simple- by listening.

 2. Integrity builds foundations for your PMO

-Peter Taylor in his book Leading Successful PMOs states that one of the biggest challenges of a PMO is making the whole organization buy-in to the PMO’s functions and needs.
-PMO leaders need to make sure all stakeholders are invested in the PMO and believes in the PMO initiative.
+Peter Taylor, in Leading Successful PMOs, states that a key challenge of the PMO is convincing the organisation to buy into its functions and needs.
+PMO leaders should ensure all stakeholders are invested in the PMO, as well as stakeholders genuinely believe in the PMO initiative.

-Don’t underestimate how ownership, honesty and integrity will translate to all your stakeholders.
-The more trust people have in you, the more trust they have in the PMO and the more effective you can be at achieving long-lasting results.
+Don’t underestimate how ownership, honesty, and integrity can translate to stakeholders.
+As people increase in their trust in you, they have increased trust in the PMO.
+This intrinsically increases your effectiveness at achieving long-lasting results.

 How to develop this skill: Remember is not just what you do, but how you do it.
 It’s all about building trust.

-How to develop this skill: Think from your listeners perspective and build a story that shows them the benefit of the PMO for them.
+How to develop this skill: Think from your listeners perspective and build a story.
+This story should shows them the benefit of the PMO for them.

-Leadership isn’t only for those at the top level.
 As the strategic hub for a business, every role within the PMO needs leadership skills.
-This harks back to our points on building trust and organizational buy-in.
-The PMO has to coordinate with various stakeholders and needs to conduct themselves in ways that builds credibility in the PMO.
+So, PMO members need to work in a way that builds credibility in the PMO.

-Every person within the PMO is an extension of the PMO, its activities and its potential.
-If a representing PMO officer wants to push for a new strategic vision yet does not have the character to support its claims, it doesn’t reflect well on the PMO.
+Every person within the PMO is an extension of the PMO, its activities, and its potential.
+If a member of the PMO doesn’t have leadership skills or enthusiasm about collaboration, it doesn’t reflect well on the PMO.

 It’s a classic case of leading by example.
-A prominent leadership model which could best serve PMO leaders is the servant leadership model.
-This model, which puts the needs of employees and organisation first.
-As a result, it develops the organisation from the bottom up, is a very effective way of building trust and credibility with stakeholders, and with the employees you work with.
+A prominent leadership model which could best serve PMO leaders is the ‘servant leadership model’.
+This model puts the needs of employees and organisation first.
+As a result, it develops the organisation from the bottom up.
+It’s a very effective way of building trust and credibility with stakeholders, and with the employees you work with.

 By extension, teamwork is the heartbeat of successful PMOs.
-As the PMO focuses on bringing out the best in your teams, projects and resources – being able to collaborate effectively is a crucial skill.
+As the PMO focuses on bringing out the best in teams, projects and resources, collaboration is a crucial skill.

-People can sometimes be hard to understand but they are also your biggest assets as a PMO leader.
-Learning to identify people’s talents, and to navigate different personalities.
+People are your biggest assets as a PMO leader.
+Learn to identify people’s talents, and to navigate different personalities.
 This will allow tension points to foster further collaboration and creativity.
-A genuine focus on people allows you to bring the best out of people, giving you the results you want to see.
+A genuine focus on people allows you to bring the best out of people, generating the best results.

 How to develop this skill: Lead by example and you’ll see – it’s contagious!
-Your team is your biggest asset so learn to find the gold in them.
+Your team is your biggest asset, so start by finding the gold in them.

 5. Flexibility and Adaptability keeps the best PMO leaders ahead

-Successful PMO leaders need to be able to keep calm under pressure and that comes from being both flexible and adaptable.
-With unprecedented times like these, where our world and regulations are changing from one day to the next, these skills are absolutely necessary.
+Successful PMO leaders need to be able to keep calm under pressure.
+The key qualities of being flexible and adaptable assist with keeping calm.
+As our world and regulations change daily, these skills are absolutely necessary.

-As the strategic hub of the business, PMO leaders need to be a source of stability and confidence when everything seems to be going lopsided (which sadly happen more often than not).
-Being able adjust to new situations, understand the new variables and creating new solutions is a part of the modern PMO leader’s everyday life.
+As the strategic hub of the business, PMO leaders need to be a source of stability and confidence.
+By being ready to adjust to new situations, understand new variables, and creating new solutions, you can be a successful PMO leader.

-Don’t get left behind by all these changes that can put you ahead of the game.
-Embrace the change and always be ready to learn new ways of becoming more effective.
+By adapting to changes, you can get ahead of the game.
+Embrace change, and always be ready to learn new ways of becoming more effective.

-How to develop this skill: Keep your options open and keep a wide view of all the variables so you can shift tracks when you need to!
+How to develop this skill: Keep your options open.
+Maintain wide view of different variables so you can shift tracks when you need to!